janko/flickr-objects/README.md

 Most of the API methods are not covered yet (because they are so many).
 The most important API methods should be already implemented, so a person with normal demands should have everything he needs.

-If you feel like some API methods (that are not yet covered) should have a higher priority to be covered, feel free to let me know (maybe best via Twitter, see below), and I will try to get them covered in the next version.
+If you feel like some API methods (that are not yet covered) should have a higher priority to be covered, feel free to let me know (maybe best via [Twitter](https://twitter.com/m_janko)), and I will try to get them covered in the next version.
 Pull requests are also very welcome :)

 ## Social